mbatoul/coviz19/README.md

 ## Usage

-The rake task `start` executes our `Procfile.dev` file that runs our API and client server.
+The rake task `start` executes our `Procfile.dev` file that runs our API and client servers.

 ```sh
 rake start